../

 }

-To register we have to interact with Setup with the function Register
+To register we have to interact with Setup contract by calling the function Register.

 1